yanfang-li/STADIA/README.md

 ```
 &#10;or install the development version from GitHub with:-->

-Firstly, make sure all dependences are available:
+First, make sure all dependencies are available:

 ``` r
 dependencies <- c('Seurat','mclust','irlba','mombf','progress','Rcpp','BiocSingular','BiocParallel','BiocNeighbors','RcppArmadillo','RcppDist')